 or all members of our community, Saturday Special Tours and Lunchtime Talks offer unique insight into the Museum's collections and current exhibitions, while annual lectures and academic symposia bring leading scholars to Charlottesville, often in conjunction with special exhibitions.

 Bring the children in your life early and often!
 Research shows that regular early exposure to the arts supports children’s ability to articulate what they see and experience in a work of art, and leads to appreciation and enjoyment of the arts in adulthood.
-Our early childhood programs are offered January through July, and Family Art JAMs are held monthly except August and December.

 Each year, more than 4000 K-12 students visit The Fralin from public and independent schools in Charlottesville, Staunton, Waynesboro and up to 15 surrounding counties.
 Our docents lead engaging, interactive tours designed to support close looking and develop visual literacy among students.